DavidAStevenson/alphabet-pingpong/README.md

 kubectl apply -f alphabet-pods-all.yaml
 ```

-Seed the relay via telnet as described above.
+As above, the pingpong will start automatically using the default settings here, but it also is possible to seed the relay via telnet as described above.

 Bring them down
 ```